hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 ### Case 1

-- The `.pck` file is embedded/compiled in the executable binary.
+- The is no `.pck` file (meaning that it's embedded/compiled in the executable binary).
 - The `.pck` file has the same name as the executable binary and they are both in the same directory.

 You can just run the executable binary, like this: